umbraco/UmbracoDocs/umbraco-cloud/getting-started/the-umbraco-cloud-portal/organizations.md

 ### Multi Factor Authentication (MFA) enforcement

-When working in organizations on Umbraco Cloud, as a company, you might want to enforce a certain type of MFA method for members.
+When working in organizations on Umbraco Cloud, as a company, you might want to enforce a certain type of Multi-Factor Authentication (MFA) method for members.

 ![MFA for members](images/mfa-page.png)